peterowusu/JainGlobal/README.md

 ## 📄 License

-This project is proprietary and confidential.
+This project is proprietary and confidential for educational purposes.

 ## 🙏 Acknowledgments